geopandas/dask-geopandas/doc/source/getting_started.md

 # Getting started

-A relationship between Dask-GeoPandas and GeoPandas is the same as a relationship between `dask.dataframe` and `pandas` and we recommend checking the [Dask documentation](https://docs.dask.org/en/latest/dataframe.html) to better understand how is DataFrame scaled before diving into Dask-GeoPandas.
+The relationship between Dask-GeoPandas and GeoPandas is the same as the relationship between `dask.dataframe` and `pandas`.
+We recommend checking the [Dask documentation](https://docs.dask.org/en/latest/dataframe.html) to better understand how DataFrames are scaled before diving into Dask-GeoPandas.

 ## Dask-GeoPandas basics